 About Raybel Charters

-Raybel Charters is a maritime heritage social enterprise—part business, part campaign, part arts project—born from a desire to inspire and create change towards a climate conscious and socially just system of trade.
+Raybel Charters is a maritime heritage community company.
 Their work is based around the themes of water, trade, transport, nature, heritage and people.
 They aim to work collaboratively, inclusively and creatively, on a global and a local scale.
 Their home is the Thames estuary, from central London to the coast of Kent, but from here they extend out, from estuary to ocean, from creek to canal.

-Raybel Charters was originally formed in 2018 with the single aim of restoring the 100-year-old Thames Sailing Barge, Raybel.
+Raybel Charters was originally formed in 2018 with the single aim of conserving the 100-year-old Thames Sailing Barge, Raybel.
 They received funding for the restoration in 2019 from the National Lottery Heritage Fund, Swale Borough Council, Kent County Council, the Transport Trust and a host of individual crowdfund supporters.
-The work is now taking place at Lloyd’s Wharf, Milton Creek, Sittingbourne, just a few hundred yards from where Raybel was built and launched in 1920.
-As of June 2023, conservation work has comprised the bow, topsides and hull.
-Further funding, from the Heritage Fund, Swires Trust and Kent Community Fund has been secured to complete the work, with the expectation that the full restoration will be completed by Spring 2024.
+Further funding, from the Heritage Fund, Swires Trust, Queenborough Fisheries Trust and Kent Community Fund was secured.
+The work has taken place at Lloyd’s Wharf, Milton Creek, Sittingbourne, just a few hundred yards from where Raybel was built and launched in 1920, and is nearing completion.
+As of March 2025, the final stages of re-rigging are taking place, and a basic internal fit out is underway.
+The expectation is that Raybel will return to sailing later in 2025.

 Training, skills and creativity

-As part of the restoration, Raybel Charters are providing shipwright training, work experience and hands-on volunteering with the barge work.
-They regularly run a diverse range of community arts and heritage events and activities – shipwright skills, oral history recording, natural dye and print making, ecology surveys, archive research, puppetry, photography and more.
-They can host schools and college visits for all age groups and are always keen to hear from training providers who would like to link with them.
+As part of the restoration, Raybel Charters has provided shipwright training, work experience and hands-on volunteering with the barge work.
+They regularly run a diverse range of community arts and heritage events and activities.
+They host schools and college visits for all age groups and are always keen to hear from training providers who would like to link with them.

 Wharfside regeneration